hSaria/ChromaTerm/readme.md

 ## Modes
 You have two options for running ChromaTerm--:
 - Interactive: Open up CT-- without running any process.
 Good for testing commands.
-- Direct: Run your commands then exit.
+- Direct: Run a command then exit.
 Great for using `ct` as part of a script.

 The only difference is that the **direct** mode runs with the `-e` flag.
 For example:
 ```